iivarirantala/Web-Page/README.md

 # Web-Page
-README tiedostoon:
+Here are the rows where the evaluated things can be found:

 html requirements:

-1/5 can be found in index.html on rows 1-235
+1/5 can be found in index.html on rows 1-278
-2/5 can also be found on rows 1-235
+2/5 can also be found on rows 1-278
 3/5 can be found for example on rows 39-54
 4/5 can be found on rows 88-129
 5/5 can be found on rows 88-129